paldhous/ucb/2018/dataviz/md/class7.md

 - Find the countries with a life expectancy of between 50 and 60 years in 1990, arranged in descending order of life expectancy.

-- Find upper and lower middle income countries with a life expectancy of between 60 and 70 in 1990.
+- Find upper middle and lower middle income countries with a life expectancy of between 60 and 70 in 1990.
 Sort in descending order of life expectancy.

 - Find countries that in 1990 had a GDP per capita of more than $50,000 dollars and a life expectancy of 70 years or more that were not in Europe or North America.
 Sort them in ascending order of life expectancy.